yozhgoor/cargo-temp/README.md

 cargo temp
 ```

-A shell is opened in the project directory, sp you can immediately start editing, building and
+A shell is opened in the project directory, so you can immediately start editing, building and
 running code right away.
-You can also [configure][config] `cargo-temp` to open directly in your
+You can also [configure][config-template] `cargo-temp` to open directly the
-preferred editor instead of a shell.
+project in your preferred editor instead of a shell.

-When you exit the shell, the project and all its files are automatically deleted.
-To preserve it,
+When you exit the shell (or the editor), the project and all its files are automatically deleted.
-simply delete the `TO_DELETE` file before exiting.
-The project directory will remain intact or you
+To preserve it, simply delete the `TO_DELETE` file before exiting.
+The project directory will remain
-can also [configure][config] a default destination for the preserved projects.
+intact or you can also [configure][config-template] a default destination for the preserved
+projects.

 ### Dependencies